fischuu/Pipeline-Holoruminant-Meta/README.md

 ```
 bash run_Pipeline-Holoruminant-meta.sh quantify
 ```
-## annotate-module
+## mag_annotate-module

-This module is the annotation workhorse, it aligns the mags against various databases and generates the annotation for them.
+This module is the MAG annotation workhorse, it aligns the mags against various databases and generates the annotation for them.

 Usage:

 ```
-bash run_Pipeline-Holoruminant-meta.sh annotate
+bash run_Pipeline-Holoruminant-meta.sh mag_annotate
 ```

 ## contig_annotate-module